 Are you exploring the idea of starting a new business or expanding yours?
 Are you wondering what is the best business to start?
-In other words, what is the most profitable industry and what are the most successful small businesses out there?
+In other words, what is the most profitable industry and which can you start with a tight budget?
 Here we will provide you with a comprehensive list of the most profitable businesses that are currently thriving in the US.

 35 Of the Most Successful Small Businesses